 Phone Extensions: Communications Director 102 • Director of Finance & Operations 120 • Director of Development & Marketing 104 • Program Manager-Ed & Rx 110 • Program Manager-Go 101 • Book & Supply Manager 111 • Executive Director 106

-Emily balances BookSpring’s vision for the future with its strong tradition of promoting reading together in the home.
-She’s inspired by the important work of BookSpring to get a steady stream of the right books to the right kids at the right time.
-At the age of four, she made an exhibit on bookmaking with her father that was displayed at the local public library and featured in the weekly newspaper.
-She has over 20 years of experience in non-profit and educational management, including leadership roles with The University of Texas at Austin, VSA Arts of Texas, Austin Script Works, Texans for the Arts, and Zach Theatre.
-What drives all her work is a sense of social justice for access to knowledge and a deep passion for language and stories.
-She’s a lifelong learner with a BFA and MFA and will soon be finishing her doctorate in organizing from the University of Texas Moody College of Communication.
-As former teaching artist and award-winning children’s playwright, she loves words and likes to read and play together with her family.
+Emily balances BookSpring’s hopeful vision for the future with its strong tradition of promoting reading in the home.
+She’s inspired by the important work of sustaining a steady stream of the right books to the right kids at the right time.
+She has over 30 years of experience in non-profit and education sectors, including leadership roles with Texans for the Arts, VSA Arts of Texas, and Zach Theatre.
+A strong interest in social justice for access to knowledge for all and a deep passion for language and stories drives her work.
+As a lifelong learner with an MFA and Ph.D. from the University of Texas at Austin, she loves poetry and likes to garden and space-watch with her family.

 Mariela oversees BookSpring’s book drives, public relations, social media, and brand and community awareness programs.
-She grew up in Laredo, Texas and has a BA in Communication.
+She grew up in Laredo, Texas, and has a BA in Communication.
 Growing up, Mariela enjoyed reading the Goosebumps and The Boxcar Children series.
-She reaffirmed her committed to literacy during her AmeriCorps service, with Literacy First as a bilingual literacy tutor for K-2nd grade students at Title 1 elementary schools.
-In her spare time, Mariela enjoys playing video games, reading graphic novels/comic books, and spending time with her family.
+She reaffirmed her commitment to literacy during her AmeriCorps service, with Literacy First as a bilingual literacy tutor for K-2nd grade students at Title 1 elementary schools.
+Mariela enjoys playing video games in her spare time, reading graphic novels/comic books, and spending time with her family.
 Her favorite children’s book is The House on Mango Street by Sandra Cisneros.

-Shannon Thorne, BookSpring Ed & Rx Program Manager, grew up in Cape Town, South Africa and taught Pre-K there for over 10 years.
-She’s designed an evidence-based program to promote the emotional wellbeing and resilience of children aged 4 – 6 and is adept at computers and data management.
-Establishing herself as a loyal BookSpring volunteer upon coming to the United States 3 years ago, then program assistant, Shannon became program manager in 2019.
+Shannon Thorne, BookSpring Ed & Rx Program Manager, grew up in Cape Town, South Africa, and taught Pre-K there for over 10 years.
+She’s designed an evidence-based program to promote children’s emotional well-being and resilience aged 4 – 6 and is adept at computers and data management.
+Establishing herself as a loyal BookSpring volunteer upon coming to the United States 3 years ago, then program assistant Shannon became program manager in 2019.

 Book & Supply Manager

 Clare manages all things book and material related at BookSpring.
 She grew up in New York but embraced Texas as her home many years ago.
-She woke up every day as a child wondering, “What can I make today?”, and “What can I learn about today?”, thoughts that still guide her in her adult life.
-She was a professional student at UT Austin, earning a Fine Arts degree and then Masters degrees in both Instructional Technology and Library and Information Science.
+She woke up every day as a child wondering, “What can I make today?” and “What can I learn about today?” thoughts that still guide her in her adult life.
+She was a professional student at UT Austin, earning a Fine Arts degree and then a Masters degree in Instructional Technology and Library and Information Science.
 She spent twenty-five years as a Children’s Librarian, both in Texas and Europe, raising three readers along the way.
 Clare continues to pursue her daily dose of making things in her pottery studio and absorbing ideas.

-Born in San Antonio and raised in Northern Virginia, Evan graduated from Northeastern University with a degree in finance.
+Born in San Antonio and raised in Northern Virginia, Evan graduated from Northeastern University with a finance degree.
 After working in financial services for a few years, he found himself increasingly drawn to the world of books that has enthralled him since—and because of—childhood.
-Evan believes that books are a critical tool in helping us better understand ourselves, our world, and each other, and he is thrilled to help support BookSpring’s mission of empowering children through literacy.
+Evan believes that books are a critical tool in better understanding ourselves, our world, and each other.
+He is thrilled to support BookSpring’s mission of empowering children through literacy.
 Otherwise, you might find Evan watching movies, biking, or trying to convince his friends to do karaoke.